jcobo88/microsoft-365-entra-intune-lab/README.md

 ![Conditional Access What If verified](screenshots/26-conditional-access-what-if-verified.png)

----

 ## Real MFA Authentication Validation

 I then analyzed a real OfficeHome sign-in.

-The authentication details showed successful authentication and an existing MFA requirement being satisfied.
+The authentication details showed successful authentication and that the existing authentication context satisfied the MFA requirement.

 ![MFA authentication details](screenshots/27-mfa-authentication-details-verified.png)